Egg Donation Process for Recipients

-As part of your preparation, you will meet with our psychologist to discuss your plans for egg donation and to review the various decisions you will face now and in the future, should you have a child from egg donation.
+As part of your preparation, you will meet with our psychologist to discuss your plans regarding use of egg donation and to review the decisions you face now and will face in the future related to having a child from egg donation.

-You have the option of choosing a donor from the UCSF Center for Reproductive Health in-house donor pool, or from an outside agency.
-You may also have a known donor, such as a relative, friend or acquaintance, who you'd like to work with.
-Your reproductive endocrinologist can help you determine if your known donor is a good candidate.
+You may choose a donor from the UCSF Center for Reproductive Health's in-house donor pool or from an outside agency.
+You may also wish to work with a known donor, such as a relative, friend or acquaintance.
+Your reproductive endocrinologist can help you determine whether your known donor is a good candidate.

 If you select a donor from an outside agency, the agency will send information about the donor to our office for cycle coordination.

-The donor and recipient's cycles must be synchronized so that the recipient's uterine lining will be ready for implantation when the donor's eggs are retrieved and fertilized.
+The donor and recipient's cycles must be synchronized, so that the recipient's uterine lining will be ready for implantation when the donor's eggs are retrieved and fertilized.
 This is usually accomplished by administering birth control pills.

-Egg retrieval and Embryo Transfer
+Egg retrieval and embryo transfer

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.